fishsizeproject/Course-MLforImageProcessing/G-practice-4.md

 **Batch size**: refers to the total number of training examples (photos, in our case) present in a single batch.

-For example if we have 1000 images in our training dataset we can divide it into batches of 500 then it will take 2 **iterations** to complete 1 epoch.
+**Interations**: corresponds to the number of batches required to complete one epoch.

-**Catarina, the distinction between epochs and iterations is not clear.
-I can see that I made some edits in the notebook G that might have been incorrect.
-Iteration is not defined here**
+For example if we have 1000 images in our training dataset we can divide it into batches of 500 then it will take 2 iterations to complete 1 epoch.

 <br/>